lxvm/AutoBZ.jl/paper/paper.md

 conductivity.
 -->

-Most electronic structure packages, including those compatible with Wannier90 [@tsirkinHighPerformanceWannier2021; @aichhornTRIQSDFTToolsTRIQS2016], employ simple uniform integration grids, despite the typical localization of BZ integrands, e.g., near energy isosurfaces in the case of the Green's function.
+Most electronic structure packages, including those compatible with Wannier90 [@tsirkinHighPerformanceWannier2021; @aichhornTRIQSDFTToolsTRIQS2016], employ simple uniform integration grids, despite the typical localization of BZ integrands, e.g., near Fermi surfaces in the case of the Green's function.
 However, these details of electronic structure may sensitively control downstream observables, so it is crucial that BZ integrals be computed in a resolved manner in material-realistic calculations.
 In practice, this requires using dense uniform integration grids, which become compute or memory-limited in low temperature calculations involving scattering rates approaching the meV scale.
 Furthermore, validating uniform integration methods requires careful convergence testing which is often neglected, sometimes leading to under-resolved results with spurious features.
 The algorithms in AutoBZ.jl, which include a uniform grid integration scheme for larger scattering rates, automate convergence testing to provide results to a user-specified error tolerance.
 For low temperature calculations, our adaptive integration algorithm has only polylogarithmic computational complexity with respect to the scattering rate, superior to the polynomial rates of alternative tree-based adaptive methods.
-These advancements will be crucial for the development of next-generation quantum impurity solvers, and machine learning and high throughput screening of materials properties. 🔥 JK: last point is redundant w/ previous section---modify this sentence. 🔥
+These advancements will be crucial for the development of next-generation quantum impurity solvers and the accurate characterization of spectral features for scientifically important low-temperature phenomena in condensed matter physics.

 # Design principles